anniedotexe/Instagram-Like-Comment-Bot/README.md

 _**Created and tested on Windows, if you have Mac there may be some complications with running Selenium._

-_**Disclaimer - I rarely upkeep this, so some Xpaths may occasionally not work if Instagram updates their code, but I'll get to fixing it eventually._

 ---

 ## Table of Contents